SpikeGR-YT/SpikeGR-App-Store/README.md

 ---
 ## Things to note:

- - Keep in mind this is just a Pre-Alpha version, it was released to the public so that the developer can fix bugs, issues etc.
+ - Keep in mind this is just a Beta version, it was released to the public so that the developer can fix bugs, issues etc.

  - .NET Framework 4.8.1 Runtime is required in order to run the SpikeGR App Store.
 [https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481)